Celebrating Female Winemakers: Bryce Willingham of Ravage Wines

 (1) How did you first get involved in winemaking?

-I first got involved in winemaking during my studies at California State University, where I was enrolled in the Viticulture and Enology program.
+I first got involved in winemaking during my studies at California State University.
+I was enrolled in the Viticulture and Enology program.
 During this time, I was offered a seasonal position at the Mission Bell Winery working with winemaker Oren Kaye.
-Oren became my mentor, and is now my dear friend, showing me patience and teaching me more in that one season than I learned in a full year of school.
-It was through this job that my newly-found passion began to grow, and I became hungry to learn everything I could about the art and science of winemaking.
+Oren became my mentor, and is now my dear friend.
+She was patient in teaching me more in that one season than I learned in a full year of school.
+It was through this job that my newly-found passion began to grow.
+I became hungry to learn everything I could about the art and science of winemaking.

 (2) What is one thing you enjoy about being a winemaker?